 As this occurs, the mobs are introduced to fresh abilities, and the bosses begin to utilize higher-end attacks — increased projectiles, AoEs that overlap, and quick enrages.
 Timers also condense, punishing the groups that are unable to chain the pulls effectively without wipes.

-Don’t rush Paragon until you are good and ready.
+Don’t rush Paragon, Eternal, or Xul until you are good and ready.
 Level up through lower leagues first, discover the fights, and your higher-league clears will be that much more enjoyable (and not so darn painful).

 Fellowship How Dungeon Rewards Work